Warranty claim system.

 Subaru of America (SoA) had an aging warranty system that their retailers were utilizing.
 They needed an updated system built off of Angular and wanted to address certain usability concerns and make the system more seamless for the end user technicians.

-Using current and former technicians recruited from retailers and Subaru employees, we were able to validate stakeholder's and our own hypothesis while identifying pain points that technicians had.
-We interviewed approximately a dozen technicians and used feedback stakeholders received from technicians over the course of several months to align our assumptions on a better way to complete warranty claims.
+Using current and former technicians recruited from retailers and Subaru employees, we were able to validate stakeholders' and our own hypothesis while identifying pain points that technicians had.
+We interviewed approximately a dozen technicians and used feedback stakeholders received from technicians over the course of several months to align our assumptions around a better way to complete warranty claims.

 "Why do I need to go through several steps to even start a claim?"

-Working with technicians at SoA by interviewing them and finding out integral pain points, we started redoing a the user flows for the warranty application.
+Working with technicians at SoA by interviewing them and finding out integral pain points, we started redoing the user flows for the warranty application.
 Along with this, we built a design system based off of Material Design so that development and prototyping times would be faster and we would be creating a consistent style across the entire application.
 One key takeaway was seeing how technicians were utilizing the existing application.
-They would have a stack of work orders they needed to enter into the system, and were typically adding another immediately after creating a work order.
-They generally would not be adding a work order and then doing other tasks.
+They would have a stack of work orders they needed to enter into the system, and would typically start another claim immediately after finishing one, rather than switching to other tasks.

 One of the biggest issues is that the previous system did not allow the user to directly make pre-authorizations or new claims.
 They would be required to go through several steps before being able to do this.
 So one of the first things I did was allow the users to make this distinction directly, along with giving them the ability to search existing VINs and work orders so they could see what current and past claims were on the vehicle.